GDM has been in business since 1982. Our clientele are people involved with conducting and managing agriculture research.

 ARM supports global standards such as EPPO species codes, growth stage codes including BBCH, VR, and Feekes, and Standard Agricultural Research Terminology (SART codes).
 The software also supports the governmental requirements and guidelines of several countries for Good Laboratory Practice (GLP) and Good Experimental Practices (GEP).

 The primary focus of GDM is to create, market, and support software for managing agriculture research trials.
-Traditionally the software was used with research related to herbicide, insecticide, fungicide, seed/variety, fertilizer, general non-chemical, nematicide, and plant growth regulator studies.
+Our software is used with research related to herbicide, insecticide, fungicide, seed/variety, fertilizer, nematicide, and plant growth regulator studies.

 When a company decides to use GDM products, we work closely with appropriate people in that company to ease the transition to a new and better way of handling data.